AdaemmerP/lpirfs/cran-comments.md

 ## Purpose
 * Added two functions to estimate linear and nonlinear irfs for panel data.

-* Added an option whether to use lagged values of the switching variable in all nonlinear models.
+* Added an option to choose whether to use lagged values of the switching variable in nonlinear models.

 * Added an option to use a dummy approach for all nonlinear models.